 Quickstart for agents

-An agent gets access by either (1) being registered by a human in the dashboard, or (2) self-enrolling with the email of a human who already has a 1Claw account.
+An agent gets access by either (1) being registered by a human in the dashboard, or (2) self-enrolling via POST /v1/agents/enroll (public, no auth).
+You can supply a human's email (if they already have a 1Claw account) or name only and use the returned approval_url so they approve in the browser.
 Once the agent has an API key (ocv_...), it exchanges that for a short-lived JWT and calls the same API to list and fetch secrets.
 Access is enforced by policies created by the human.

 0. Enroll (if you don't have credentials yet)